rubenbupe/recipe-video-parser/README.md

 # Recipe Video Parser
 A Golang application that parses recipe videos from various platforms and extracts the recipe details.
-Tested with YouTube and TikTok.
+Tested with YouTube, TikTok, and Instagram.

 ## Installation
 1. Install gallery-dl and yt-dlp: